Schoen8888/final-project/README.md

-# Git Basics For Beginners
+# Git Basics For Beginners - A Tutorial
 **Author:** Lucas Schoenecker

 ## Summary